37

 Scribe Demo

-Three years ago, when the GPT api released, I wrote a scrappy Python script to help myself cold email professors.
+Three years ago, when the GPT API released, I wrote a scrappy Python script to help myself cold email professors.
 It worked well enough that friends started asking for it.
-One of them, Gurnoor, used it to land spots in labs at Harvard and Stanford.
+One of them, Gurnoor, used it to land research positions at Harvard and Stanford.
+He now works for a Nobel Laureate at Berkeley.
 That script stayed the same until I nuked the codebase and rebuilt the entire thing from scratch.

 I'm genuinely proud of how the architecture came together.
 The system runs a 4-step AI pipeline that transforms a simple template into a personalized email.
-The key step is the placeholders in the email template (like professor_most_recent_paper) that guides the system on where to webscrape and type of information to extract.
+The key step is the placeholders in the email template (like professor_most_recent_paper) that guide the system on where to search and what information to extract.
 These are the four steps in the pipeline.

-2. Web Scraper: Playwright scrapes Google results, then a two-tier summarization system condenses everything without losing important details
+2. Web Scraper: Exa Search runs two queries, one for background (affiliations, bio) and one for publications.
+Playwright renders the pages, then a two-tier summarization system condenses everything without losing details

-3. ArXiv Enricher: Pulls the professor's actual papers and scores them for relevance
+3. ArXiv Enricher: If the template is RESEARCH type, pulls the professor's actual papers and scores them for relevance.
+Skipped entirely for BOOK and GENERAL.

-4. Email Composer: Claude Sonnet writes the final email, validated up to 3 times to catch hallucinations
+4. Email Composer: Writes the final email, validated up to 3 times to catch hallucinations

 The whole thing is stateless.
 All pipeline data lives in memory and only hits the database once at the very end.
 All workers scale horizontally without fighting over database locks, and Logfire captures the entire execution trace for debugging.

-FastAPI handles requests, which are entered into a Redis queue and passed to Celery workers running the pipeline asynchronously.
-This architecture prevents HTTP timeouts since email generation can take up to 60 seconds, and allows the system to scale horizontally across multiple workers.
+FastAPI handles requests, which go into a database-backed queue and get picked up by Celery workers running the pipeline asynchronously.
+This prevents HTTP timeouts since generation takes 10-25 seconds, and because the queue lives in the database rather than memory, it survives worker restarts and tab closes.

 Scribe is open source.
 If you're curious about how the AI pipeline works or want to contribute, check out the GitHub repository.